Hawke’s Bay Life September 1973

 This wasn’t to last for long as you will hear.
 Eventually arrived at the right vineyard, the foreman met us (he was a super guy).
 He took one look at me and concentrated on the plastic bucket.
 What’s that for he said, I suppose you’re going to pinch the grapes to take home?
 No, I said it’s my seat.
 Golly that’ll last half an hour with your weight, but he proved right, because it buckled the first time I sat on it.

 We were given a pair of clippers and crouched under the vines clipping madly, both my partner and myself felt we were in for a race.
-I don’t think we spike two words that day except to ask the time.
+I don’t think we spoke two words that day except to ask the time.
 You see you fill pieces of sack with grapes and then move on to the next piece of sack and in all this time our foreman marched up and down the vines egging us on – for all the world he looked like a slave trader – but I can tell you as far as I was concerned (after half an hour) nobody would have wanted to trade me for anything.

 My hair hung like string, my makeup disappeared, I was filthy and I began to think what did it matter, how could you look nice crawling under dripping grape vines, and when the time came to get under the wire and transfer to another row, it took me all my time not just to lie there for the rest of the day.